CRaLFa/pr-times-bot/README.md

 # ai-pr-bot

-Discord bot to notify press releases about AI
+Discord bot for notifying press releases about AI